spotify/github-java-client/README.md

 # github-client

-A small Java library for talking to Github/Github Enterprise and interacting with projects.
+A small Java library for talking to GitHub/GitHub Enterprise and interacting with projects.

-It supports authentication via simple access tokens, JWT endpoints and Github Apps (via private key).
+It supports authentication via simple access tokens, JWT endpoints and GitHub Apps (via private key).

 It is also very light on GitHub, doing as few requests as necessary.